kjleitz/birdybop/README.md

 - Do not use `@ts-ignore`
 - Please fix warnings and errors reported by ESLint and Rubocop
-- If you modify the Terraform file(s), run `terraform fmt` to format them, and `terraform validate` to make sure they're valid
+- If you modify the Terraform file(s), run `terraform fmt -recursive` to format them, and `terraform validate` to make sure they're valid
 - Run `bin/check` to run the lints and tests for everything in one go

 ## TODO